RMS Empress of China (1890): Royal Mail Ship

-In 1891, Canadian Pacific Railway (CPR) and the British government reached agreement on a contract for subsidized mail service between Britain and Hong Kong via Canada; and the route began to be serviced by three specially designed ocean liners.
-Each of these three vessels was given an Imperial name.
+In 1891, Canadian Pacific Railway (CPR) and the British government signed a contract for subsidized mail service between Britain and Hong Kong via Canada.
+The route was first served by three specially designed ocean liners.
+Each vessel was given an imperial name.

-Empress of China and her two running mates, RMS Empress of India and RMS Empress of Japan, created a flexible foundation for the CPR trans-Pacific fleet which would ply this route for the next half century.
+Empress of China and her running mates, RMS Empress of India and RMS Empress of Japan, created a flexible foundation for the CPR trans-Pacific fleet that would ply this route for the next half-century.